logoChronicles

 Hit Points at Higher Levels: 1d8 (or 5) + your Constitution per Rogue level after 1st

-Skills: You start as a novice in 4 of the following skills: Acrobatics, Athletics, Deception, Engineering, Insight, Intimidation, Perception, Persuasion, Society, Stealth, Thievery
+At 1st Level: You start as a novice in 4 of the following skills: Acrobatics, Athletics, Deception, Dungeoneering, Engineering, Insight

 Class Features